Prayer Session Introduction

 Video of answered prayer

 This is from Derek Prince and is a bit dated.
-Have a listen and use if you like, or find an alternative!
-There's lots on places like Hillsong, GOD TV or other DVDs.
+Have a listen and use if you like, or find a more up to date alternative!

 What does the Bible say?
 Parts 6-10